Evidence of the health power of kindness starts with a mystery involving rabbits.

 It turned out all of the thriving rabbits had the same affectionate caretaker who wasn’t just feeding them, but petting them and talking to them.

-It made the difference between a heart attack and a healthy heart, Dr. Kelli Harding writes in her new book, “The Rabbit Effect: Live Longer, Happier, and Healthier with the Groundbreaking Science of Kindness.”
+It made the difference between a heart attack and a healthy heart, Dr. Kelli Harding writes in her book, “The Rabbit Effect: Live Longer, Happier, and Healthier with the Groundbreaking Science of Kindness.”

 There’s overwhelming evidence it works on humans, too, she noted.
 Simply put: Kindness is actually good for us and improves lives.